1943 Anteros

 It was discovered on 13 March 1973, by American astronomer James Gibson at the Leoncito Astronomical Complex in Argentina, and named for the Greek god Anteros.

 Orbit and classification

-Anteros is an Amor asteroid, which approach the orbit of Earth from beyond but do not cross it.
+Anteros is an Amor asteroid, which approaches the orbit of Earth from beyond but does not cross it.
 It orbits the Sun at a distance of 1.1–1.8 AU once every 1 year and 9 months (625 days).
 Its orbit has an eccentricity of 0.26 and an inclination of 9° with respect to the ecliptic.

 The near-Earth object has an Earth minimum orbit intersection distance of 0.0630 AU or 24.5 lunar distances, which is slightly above the defined limit of 0.05 AU for potentially hazardous objects.

 The body's observation arc begins 3 days prior to its official discovery observation in 1973, as a 1968-precovery from Palomar remained unused.

 Physical characteristics

 In the Tholen classification, Anteros is a common S-type asteroid, while in the SMASS taxonomy, it is a relatively rare L-type asteroid, described as a reddish but otherwise featureless stony asteroid.
 It has also been characterized as a Sq subtype, which transitions to the Q-type asteroids.